shadykdc/Sudoku_Solver/README.md

 Pull the code and run make in the folder with the make file.

-Modify any of the .dat files as necessary to match your sudoku.
+Modify any of the mystery3.dat file to match your sudoku and run:

-You may want to change the main.cpp a bit as well since this was originally for an assignment.
+    ./sudoku

 Happy solving!